Gradient Span Algorithms Make Predictable Progress in High Dimension: Proof of Theorem

+The above is abuse of notation: We explicitly need the canonical conditional Gaussian distribution for Corollary 2.12 from \citet{benningMeasureTheoryConditionally2026} to be applicable.
+This notation for the conditional expectation is however only defined up to zero sets.
+As we have no interest in any other conditional distribution than the canonical one, we hope that this notation is more helpful than confusing.

-In other words, we are allowed to treat the inputs \((\Basis_k; \Param_k)\) as deterministic when calculating the conditional distribution.
-But keeping track of \(\timestep+1\) different basis \(\Basis_k\) for every is evaluation point \(\Param_k\) is very inconvenient.
+In other words, Corollary 2.12 from \citet{benningMeasureTheoryConditionally2026} justifies treating the inputs \((\Basis_k; \Param_k)\) as deterministic when calculating the conditional distribution.
+But keeping track of \(\timestep+1\) different basis \(\Basis_k\) for every evaluation point \(\Param_k\) is very inconvenient.
 So our next goal is to reduce the number of basis to one.
 For this we optimistically define for a single basis \(\basis\)

 We are now going to observe that \(F\) is constant in all but the most recent basis \(\basis_\timestep\), i.e.

 That is because the sigma algebras generated by different basis representations are identical as they can be bijectively translated into each other, i.e. for any \(\basis\)